wilbowma/pgmp/README.md

 > racket -t example.rkt
 ```

-For more information, run `raco docs pgmp` and see
+For more information, run `raco docs pgmp`, `raco docs perflinty`, and see
 [examples](../blob/master/rackpgmp/examples).

-Test and micrbenchmarks
+Test and micro-benchmarks
 ======================

-To run the test and microbenchmark suite:
+To run the test and micro-benchmark suite:
 ```
 make test
 ```

-See [tests](../blob/master/rackpgmp/tests) for the test and microbenchmark suite.
+See [tests](../blob/master/rackpgmp/tests) for the test and micro-benchmark suite.